-(i.e., years t-1, t, t+1) immediately surrounding tax changes.
-Consistent with this idea, Dowd, McClelland and Muthitacharoen (2015) find that their estimates are exclusively driven by intensive margin effects (i.e., the size of a realized gain), indicating this approach may miss medium-run timing responses that are more likely to appear as extensive margin effects (i.e., the presence of a realized gain).
+A limitation of this approach is that it misses realizations that are deferred when rates change but eventually occur just after the narrow window of years (i.e., years t - 1, t, t + 1) immediately surrounding tax changes.
+Consistent with this idea, Dowd et al. (2015) find that their estimates are exclusively driven by intensive margin effects (i.e., the size of a realized gain), indicating this approach may miss medium-run timing responses that are more likely to appear as extensive margin effects (i.e., the presence of a realized gain).
 In earlier work, Auten and Clotfelter (1982) also find that short-run effects are larger than long-term effects.
-A second limitation of the individual-level approach is aggregation, possible heterogeneity in the β 's across observed and unobserved investor characteristics, having to correctly specify a selection correction (i.e., if Realization{it} > 0), and having to weight results to aggregate dollars make mapping this elasticity estimate to 10-year score quite difficult.
-A third limitation is that some of the controls in X{it} , such as imputed unrealized gains, may be hard to measure and influence the implied impulse response of the path of realizations to a change in the tax rate.
+A second limitation of the individual-level approach is aggregation.
+Specifically, possible heterogeneity in the β 's across observed and unobserved investor characteristics, having to specify a selection correction (i.e., if Realization{it} > 0), and having to weight results to aggregate dollars make mapping this elasticity estimate to a 10-year score quite difficult.
+A third limitation is that some of the controls in X{it}, such as imputed unrealized gains, may be hard to measure and influence the implied impulse response of the path of realizations to a change in the tax rate.

 A second type of study uses state-year panel data, which can overcome some of the issues related to aggregation and dynamics.
-For example, Agersnap and Zidar (2020) capture realizations that occur at the state-level within ten years of a tax change (Figure 1).
-Consistent with the deferred realization hypothesis, they arrive at an estimate of the behavioral effect of capital gains tax hikes that is much lower than existing estimates (between -.3 and -.5), and consequently an estimate of the revenue-maximizing rate that is much higher, around 38 to 47 percent.
-There are issues with this ten-year horizon as well.
-On the one hand, estimates are less precise in later years since other shocks occur during such a lengthy estimation window.
-On the other, even this more expansive estimation window misses realizations deferred when rates change that occur eventually, just outside of the ten-year horizon.
+For example, Agersnap and Zidar (2020) capture realizations that occur at the state level within 10 years of a tax change (fig. 1).9 Consistent with the deferred realization hypothesis, they arrive at an estimate of the behavioral effect of capital gains tax hikes that is much lower than existing estimates (between -0.3 and -0.5), and consequently an estimate of the revenue-maximizing rate that is much higher, around 38%-47%.
+There are issues with this 10-year horizon as well.
+On the one hand, estimates are less precise in later years because other shocks occur during such a lengthy estimation window.
+On the other hand, even this more expansive estimation window misses realizations deferred when rates change that occur eventually, just outside of the 10-year horizon.